-Remedies
+H. Remedies

-Remedies that may be imposed through this grievance/complaint process for a violation of any requirement of Title I shall be limited to:
+Remedies that may be imposed through this greivance/complaint process for a violation of any requirement of Title I shall be limited to -

-- Suspension or termination of payments under this title; - Prohibition of placement of a participant with an employer that has violated any requirement under this title; - Where applicable, reinstatement of an employee, payment of lost wages and benefits, and privileges of employment; and - Where appropriate, to other equitable relief.
+- Suspension or termination of payments under this title; - Prohibition of placement of a participant with an employer that has violated any requirement under this title; - Where applicable, reinstatement of an employee, payment of lost wages and benefits, and reestablishment of other relevant terms, conditions, and privileges of employment; and - Where appropriate, any other relief available under Title I of the Workforce Investment Act of 1998.